David5p/family_shopping_list/README.md

 - View and change stock list.
 - View and change recipes list

-The Capitals and Countries quiz fulfills these needs by:
+The Family Shopping List fulfills these needs by:

 - Users are prompted of their requirements to generate the shopping list.
 - Users can choose to edit, remove or add stock items.